mkalcok/charm-juju-machine-exporter/README.md

 * `juju-user`
 * `juju-password`

-(Use `juju config juju-machine-exporter` to get more information about each option.)
+(Use `juju config prometheus-juju-exporter` to get more information about each option.)

 ## Manual Deployment